 Andaman and Nicobar has an aura enveloping its realm and has the associated mystery and myths attached to its history because of the special and indigenous tribes that inhabit the nooks and corners of its islands.
 Even before Andaman became a coveted tourist destination with its impeccable pristine coastlines and charming resorts and cottages, Andaman and Nicobar islands used to be the sacred home to various tribes who had lived there since ancient times.

-Suggested Read: Fairs and Festivals in Andaman and Game fishing in Andaman
+Suggested Read: Kayaking in Andaman and Best time to Visit Andaman

 They have been living in these parts of the world peacefully since ages and engage in primitive ways of life such as hunting, foraging and fishing for their survival and livelihood.
 But when outsiders started treading their so-long well-guarded premises, they were almost eradicated by malaria and other epidemics against which they had no built immunity.
 The intrusion of the civilized world, the direct and indirect intervention caused these tribes to decline in numbers which they could never recover in the following years.
 The history of the origin of the Negrito tribes and their arrival in the islands from Africa dates back to 60,000 years ago.